jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.12.17 CumulativeDistribution

-Converts a raster image to its cumulative distribution function.
+Converts a raster image to its cumulative distribution function..

 *Parameters*: